 When a patient wants a more defined nose, this usually means they want to change the tip of the nose.
 Altering the tip of the nose can mean lifting a droopy tip, making a bulbous tip smaller or vice versa.

 Recent or past trauma to the nose can be a huge reason why someone might consider a rhinoplasty.
 Trauma to the nose typically causes it to be crooked and off-center.
 Making the nose straight again after trauma is typically the goal for most patients.

 With the nose being in the center of the face, it’s important that it provides balance in respect to how well it fits with all features of the face.
 Complaints about the patient’s nose being too small or large for an individuals face is common and can be corrected with a rhinoplasty.
 In some cases, our surgeons will also recommend a chin augmentation in conjunction with a rhinoplasty in order to bring balance to the face.

 If a patient has trouble breathing through one of both nostrils, it can be corrected alongside any cosmetic changes or as a stand alone surgery.

 It is very common that all of the above reasons are why one decides to undergo a rhinoplasty with one of our top rhinoplasty surgeons in Utah.
 All concerns can be addressed during surgery, typically with an “opened” approach which involves an incision in between the nostrils so the nose can be lifted for easier surgical access.

-If you are interested in a rhinoplasty in Draper, Layton, SLc or surrounding areas in Utah, call (801) 776-2220 or contact us HERE.
+If you are interested in a rhinoplasty in Draper, Layton, Salt Lake City or surrounding areas in Utah, call (801) 776-2220 or schedule a consultation on our website.